ministryofjustice/cloud-platforms-k8s-kops/README.md

 #### Changing cluster configuration after creation
 Refer to [Editing cluster config / changing config](#editing-cluster-config-changing-config)

+## SSL Termination
+You must create an AWS ACM certificate separately, with a wildcard domain for apps to use.
+Refer to [SSL Termination](#ssl-termination) for details.

 ## Authentication

 ### Identity provider and Kubernetes cluster config